anokland/local-loss/README.md

 A more detailed description of the experiments will soon appear on ArXiv.

 Supervised training of neural networks for classification is typically performed with a global loss function.
 The loss function provides a gradient for the output layer, and this gradient is back-propagated to hidden layers to dictate an update direction for the weights.
 An alternative approach is to train the network with layer-wise loss functions.
-In this work we demonstrate, for the first time, that layer-wise training can match global back-propagation in VGG-like architectures, on a variety of image datasets.
-On some datasets, the results can also match residual architectures trained with standard back-propagation.
+In this paper we demonstrate, for the first time, that layer-wise training can approach the state-of-the-art on a variety of image datasets.
 We use single-layer sub-networks and two different supervised loss functions to generate local error signals for the hidden layers, and we show that the combination of these losses help with optimization in the context of local learning.
 Using local errors could be a step towards more biologically plausible deep learning because the global error does not have to be transported back to hidden layers.

 In the tables below, 'pred' indicates a layer-wise cross-entropy loss, 'sim' indicates a layer-wise similarity matching loss, and 'predsim' indicates a combination of these losses.
 For the local losses, the computational graph is detached after each hidden layer.